 The Classiq combinatorial optimization platform is a quantum software engine for optimization problems that you define.
-The engine tackles your formulated real-world optimization challenges and generates customized quantum circuits.
-You choose whether to run circuits on a quantum backend or a classical simulation, and receive the optimized solution.
-To gain further insights regarding the synthesis process, you can examine the generated circuit with the Classiq analyzer module.
+The engine tackles your formulated real-world optimization challenges and generates customized quantum programs.
+You choose whether to run the programs on a quantum backend or a classical simulation, and receive the optimized solution.
+To gain further insights regarding the synthesis process, you can examine the synthesized program with the Classiq analyzer module.

 You describe new optimization problems using the Python SDK package.
 The problem is formulated using PYOMO, a Python-based, open-source optimization modeling language.
 The language supports a wide variety of problem types, such as integer linear programming, quadratic programming, graph theory problems, and SAT problems.
 Read in-depth reviews of the language’s capabilities in and .
 The basics of problem modelling in PYOMO and a complete example are in the problem formulation section.

 The core Classiq capabilities are generation of a designated quantum solution, and execution of the generated algorithm on a quantum backend.
 Both capabilities are available as part of the Python SDK and demonstrated in the problem solving section.

 The Classiq platform relies on the QAOA penalty algorithm to solve optimization problems.